krakend/krakend-documentation/endpoints/sequential-proxy.md

 ## Passing previous values outside the `url_pattern`
-By setting the flag `"sequential": true`, the responses of the backends are available in the following `url_pattern`s.
+By setting the config `"strategy": "sequential"`, the responses of the backends are available in the following `url_pattern`s.
 But there will be times when you don't want the value in the `url_pattern`.
 You can reuse the payload of previous responses elsewhere by propagating the values using the `sequential_propagated_params` attribute.
 These are the sequential flags you have on the `proxy` configuration:

-{{< schema data="endpoint_extra_config.json" property="proxy" filter="sequential,sequential_propagated_params" title="Fields of endpoint's proxy property">}}
+{{< schema data="endpoint_extra_config.json" property="proxy" filter="strategy,sequential_propagated_params" title="Fields of endpoint's proxy property">}}

 ### Example: Setting a previous response as the payload of the next